tomitomas/plugin-mybin/docs/en_US/index.md

 Deine days and time of collect for your bin.
 Several options that are cumulative:
 - By checking months/weeks/days
-- By specifying precise dates
+- By specifying precise dates (Y-m-d format)
 - By using one or several cron expressions

 ### Notification